phrounz/volatile-dove-engine/APPLICATIONS.md

    ./app
 ```
  * Working directory is set to "WorkDir" (Included on Git.
 Contains the data files.)
+ * You can pass Makefile parameters to "sh compile.sh", for example "sh compile.sh clean" cleanups the output files
  * Note to beginners: to develop under Linux, I would suggest one of these editors:
    * Visual Studio Code for Linux (http://code.visualstudio.com)
    * Atom (http://atom.io)